openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-linux.md

 With the OpenVINO™ 2022.2 release, you can download and use archive files to install OpenVINO Runtime.

+You can also check the [Release Notes](https://software.intel.com/en-us/articles/OpenVINO-RelNotes) for more information on updates in this release.

 > **NOTE**: Since the OpenVINO™ 2022.1 release, the following development tools: Model Optimizer, Post-Training Optimization Tool, Model Downloader and other Open Model Zoo tools, Accuracy Checker, and Annotation Converter can be installed via [pypi.org](https://pypi.org/project/openvino-dev/) only.

 ## System Requirements